 Don’t want to wait for your money?
 Get paid up front.
 Here are a few simple ways to ask for money in advance.

 You can offer your customers as many different payment options as you’d like, but the bottom line is that you’ll get paid much faster if you have convenient payment options, like paying right at the table.
-Clover makes it easy to accept payment anywhere, anytime, including cash, checks, swipes, chip cards, and mobile payment.
+Clover makes it easy to accept payment anywhere, anytime, including cash, checks, swipes, chip cards, and mobile wallets.
 But most importantly, all of these formats are configured in the most convenient way for your customers to ensure that you get paid on time and both you and your customer are satisfied with the process.

 Even if you start getting most of your payments on time, you still have to consider that not all your customers will pay you when it’s due—or at all.
 If you haven’t budgeted correctly, you may not have money available for payroll, taxes, or operating costs.
 This is why you need to keep a tight control on your cash flow and identify any areas that could cause problems if you don’t get paid on time.
 Anticipating these issues can go a long way to helping you operate in lean times and get away from a “paycheck-to-paycheck” mentality that hampers many small businesses.